Paris airport terminal evacuated over bus fire | DW | 18.07.2020

 A bus has caught fire outside Terminal 4 at Paris' Orly airport, prompting the temporary evacuation of the building.
 Passengers described seeing flames and smoke billowing from the vehicle.

-Terminal 4 of Paris' Orly's airport was evacuated on Saturday morning after a bus caught fire immediately outside the building, the newspaper Le Parisien reported.
+Terminal 4 of Paris' Orly's airport was evacuated on Saturday morning after a bus caught fire directly outside the building, the newspaper Le Parisien reported.

 Social media footage showed flames and smoke billowing from the bus as hundreds of travelers were arriving for their flights.